Information about tampons, pads, and more

 Both the DivaCup, The Keeper®, and The Keeper Mooncup® sell for about $35 (a piece) which costs a lot more than a box of pads or tampons.
 However, with proper care they can last for years, making the cost reasonable over time.
 Some girls and women like to wear a panty shield when using the menstrual cup for extra protection.

 Disposable Menstrual Cup:

 The Instead Softcup is worn at the very back of the vagina and covers the cervix.
-It can be used for up to 12 hours at a time, depending on your flow.
+It collects, rather than absorbs menstrual flow, and can be used for up to 12 hours at a time, depending on your flow.
 The manufacturer claims that it can be kept in place during any activity, including sexual intercourse (Note: Wearing the Instead Softcup during sex does NOT protect against pregnancy or STIs).
 The cup must be thrown away after a single use.
 Instead Softcups are sold in drug stores and supermarkets, but they can be hard to find and are more expensive than tampons.

 Are reusable menstrual products safe and healthy to use?

 Although it may be unacceptable for some girls and young women to handle their menstrual blood or place a menstrual cup in their vagina, it is important to know that they are safe easy to use.
 There's nothing "dirty" about menstrual blood.
 It's important for reusable products to be properly cleaned and stored according to the manufacturer's instructions.